library(BigDataStatMeth)Working with HDF5 Matrices

 # Exercise: Plan and create an HDF5 structure for your project

-# Scenario: You're analyzing a multi-omic study with:
+# Scenario: multi-omic study with:

 # - Genomic data (SNPs): 50,000 individuals × 500,000 variants